exercism/csharp/exercises/concept/enums/.docs/after.md

-Whenever you have a fixed set of constant values, an `enum` can be used.
+You can use an enum whenever you have a fixed set of constant values.
 Using an enum gives one a type-safe way of interacting with constant values.
+Defining an enum is done through the `enum` keyword.
+An enum member is referred to by prepending it with the enum name and a dot (e.g. `Status.Active`).

+Each enum member has an associated integer value associated with it.
+If no value is explicitly defined for an enum member, its value is automatically assigned to `1` plus + the previous member's value.
+If the first member does not have an explicit value, its value is set to `0`.

 Another benefit of enums are that they are very declarative.
 Compare the following two pieces of code: